FAQs

 What are 'short-term rentals'?

 Short-term rentals are temporary accommodations (less than 30 consecutive days) in a dwelling (house, condominium, apartment, etc.), provided by a property owner or principal tenant in exchange for payment.
-Common short-term rental platforms include Airbnb, VRBO, and HomeAway.
+Common short-term rental platforms include Airbnb, Vrbo, and HomeAway.

 What did the City learn from Winnipeg residents through the March 2022 Omnibus survey relating to concerns and positive effects about short-term rentals?